vanboxen/vanboxen.github.io/posts/Welcome file.md

     hugo # that simple!

+The **public** folder will be created too now since the command is a kind of compilation command so it creates everything needed to run your site on internet.
 This will throw some lines on your monitor with errors if something went wrong or with this table if everything is fine:

 Start building sites …